new-guy/screeps-os/REFACTOR.md

     - Speed up time to RCL3
         - Time baseline for getting to RCL3
         - Make changes & see how it affects things

+### Speedup plans
+- Bootstrapper count should be much higher - do a per-rcl schedule

+### Refactors
+- Move constants to constants.js
+- Get rid of construction flags and just use a list + drawing on the screen

+### Fixes
+- Should plan all building placement from the beginning and store it in an array
+- Road generation should use the planned storage rather than the actual storage